 Doctoral research: My research looks at formal devices deployed by late twentieth-century novelists to manage readerly affect.
 I am interested in which novelists mobilise experimental forms to repel readers, by disrupting the expected reading experience and demanding a new kind of reading work.
-My project contains chapters on Muriel Spark and B.S.
-Johnson, among others.
+My project contains chapters on Muriel Spark, B.S.
+Johnson, Anthony Burgess and Angela Carter.

 Publications: Pearson, I., 2021.
 Moving Through Paris: The Discontinuous Forms of Julio Cortázar’s 'Rayuela' (1963) and Luisa Futoransky’s 'De Pe a Pa' (1986).
 Latin American Literary Review, 48(97).